andrekosak/iconsole-logger/README.md

 A better console logger.
 It has timestamps, colors and more.

 Why use it?
+* Written with Typescript!
+So types are included for safety and joy
-* No need for configuration
+* No configuration needed
 * Timestamp includes milliseconds (for precise debugging)
 * Just require the `log` function and you are good to go
 * A nice "token" symbol at the beginning of each line (see #Usage)